saikumar1767/RenewableEnergyAnalytics/README.md

            - cd app (If you are not in the app folder)
            - python populate_db.py (Inserts csv data into energy_data table).
       - Now navigate to the app folder and run.py to start the Backend Server.
+      -
+6. **Deployment using Docker**
+   - Create two docker files, one inside the frontend folder for dockerizing the application's frontend and a second docker file inside the Backend folder for dockerizing the application's backend.
+   - Next, create the docker-compose file directly under the root folder (same directory as this README file).
+   - To run locally, I have installed the docker desktop and opened the command prompt, pointed it to the root directory, where the docker-compose file is located, and run the below commands:
+        - docker-compose build (To build the docker images with docker files located in the frontend and backend folder as mentioned in the docker-compose file).
+        - docker-compose up (To build and start the containers from images created as mentioned in the docker-compose.yml file).
+        - If ports are not changed, then the frontend service will be up and running on localhost port 3000, and the backend service will be up and running on localhost port 5000.
+   Note: Make sure ports 3000 and 5000 are not being used by any other service on your PC.

+7. **AWS Deployment**
+   -

 Note: The applications should now run at two different ports (or a different port if specified, so please add the backend endpoint into the Utils file in the frontend's src folder).